firstdarkdev/modpublisher/readme.md

     // Required for Modrinth/GitHub
     setVersion("1.20.2-${project.version}")

+    // Tag to use for GitHub release.
+Defaults to version setGithubTag("v${project.version}")

     // Fancy display name for the upload.
     // Will default to the project version if not set setDisplayName("[1.20.x] Simple Discord Link - ${project.version}")